 The Linhay: an eco-learning centre

-As the main contractor, we facilitated the design, project management, site management and construction of the entire learning centre.
+As the main contractor, Irebuild facilitated the design, project management, site management and construction of the entire learning centre.
 Moreover, we carried out an intensive 3 year rehabilitation and upskilling program for vulnerable people through the project.

-Green materials and sustainable construction
+The Linhay: a project using green materials and sustainable construction

 All of the materials used came from within a 15 mile radius.
 Every tree was individually selected, and each brick was reclaimed from nearby demolition sites.

-The “green” and sustainable materials included:
+The local and sustainable materials included:

 • 83 tonnes of recycled stone and recycled enviroblocks